Showing posts with label East-Entrance. Show all posts

 On our way to Cody, we were literally chased by a storm.
 We could see the dark clouds following us with great speed while the radio kept announcing storm alerts.
 That was one interesting race.
 Well we did eventually escape it by taking shelter in a small town deli.

-We booked a hotel in the outskirts of Cody, since all lodges in the park were already booked due to peak holiday season.
-Lesson learnt: If planning to stay in the park, plan ahead and book ahead particularly during national holidays and summers.
+We booked a hotel on the outskirts of Cody since all lodges in the park were already booked due to the peak holiday season.
+Lesson learned: If planning to stay in the park, plan ahead and book ahead, particularly during national holidays and summers.

-The Old faithful is one of the tallest geysers in the world erupting upto a height of about 185 ft.
-In fact, I had the notion that it is the tallest till I learnt at the park that steamboat geyser in the Norris basin is the tallest shooting upto a height of about 390 ft, though extremely irregular and unpredictable thus, conferring the more frequent and predictable Old faithful the position of being the most popular.
-The last major eruptions of steamboat were witnessed in 2013 and 2014.
+The Old Faithful is one of the tallest geysers in the world erupting up to a height of about 185 ft.
+In fact, I had the notion that it is the tallest till I learned at the park that the steamboat geyser in the Norris basin is the tallest shooting up to a height of about 390 ft, though extremely irregular and unpredictable thus, conferring the more frequent and predictable Old faithful the position of being the most popular.
+The last major eruptions of steamboats were witnessed in 2013 and 2014.
 List of the tallest geysers in the world.

-Quite by accident we met a Bullsnake in the upper geyser basin.
-We were told this snake is aggressive but non-venomous and is the largest snake species of North America.
-It has a unique skin pattern and easily identifiable.
+Quite by accident, we met a Bullsnake in the upper geyser basin.
+We were told this snake is aggressive but non-venomous and is the largest snake species in North America.
+It has a unique skin pattern and is easily identifiable.
 Black/brown/yellowish stripes on top and three layers of black/brown spots on both sides.
 Usually, these snakes are 4-6 ft long.
 This one was almost 5 ft long.

-We met herds of bisons and elks in lamar valley.
+We met herds of bison and elks in Lamar Valley.
 This particular bison was the largest of the lot.

 Opal pool